SAP HANA Cloud, Data Lake Client Interfaces Overview

 - Create tables, views, functions, and procedures

-- Install the developer licensed version of the data lake client for Linux
+- Download the data lake client install

 - Connect with the Interactive SQL Client (DBISQL)